MechanicalRock/twitter-blurb-generator/module2/index.md

 ##### Edge Functions and Streaming

-Now we have a basic understanding of the benefits of edge functions, lets refactor our existing code to take advantage of the streaming utility
+Now we have a basic understanding of the benefits of edge functions, lets update our existing code to take advantage of the streaming utility

 <details>
    <summary><span style="color:cyan">pages/api/generateBlurb.ts</summary>